EricsonValentim/AI-IDS/README.md

 #Advanced Mode

-In this mode the user can load a model in (.PKL) format that has been trained and tested beforehand.
+In this mode the user can load a model in .pkl format that has been trained and tested beforehand.
 Packages must be preinstalled with the pip install command.
 Specific Imports must be inserted directly into the smartIDS-Advanced interface code.

 Initially it is necessary to train and evaluate your model before carrying out the loading.
 The CSE-CIC-IDS2018 dataset,